Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 \dzero\ has performed a measurement using this technique in the $ljt$ channel~\cite{Abazov:2007rk}.
 The event probability density is factorized into the product of two separate probabilities for signal and background each.
 The first probability depends on \mt\ and JES and provides the necessary information to constrain the jet energy corrections and to measure the top-quark mass.
 The second probability depends on the output of a multivariate discriminant designed to separate \ttbar\ from background processes.
 The variables used in the discriminant are chosen and the discriminant itself is constructed to be uncorrelated with \mt\ and JES.
 This second probability helps constrain the observed \ttbar\ fraction in the event sample and to de-weight events that have kinematics more consistent with having originated from background processes.
 MC simulation is used to account for contributions from wrong jet-parton assignments and background events.
-The method is calibrated using MC samples generated at a various \mt\ values.
 Using 0.43~\fb, \dzero\ measures $\mt =173.7 \pm 4.4 \ ({\rm stat+JES})^{+2.1}_{-2.0} \ (\syst)$~\gevcc.
 The dominant systematic uncertainty arises from uncertainties associated with calibrating the response of the calorimeter to $b$-quark jets and from uncertainties associated with modeling the \ttbar\ signal.

-The method was first used to measure \mt\ by CDF, which produced a result in the $had$ channel using $310$~\pb~\cite{Aaltonen:2006xc}.
+The method was used by CDF to produced a result in the $had$ channel using $310$~\pb~\cite{Aaltonen:2006xc}.
 The result was limited by the uncertainties in the jet energy corrections.
-Subsequent \mt\ determinations in the $had$ channel exploit $W\ra qq^{\prime}$ decays to reduce the jet energy correction systematic and also include significantly larger data sets as described above.
+As described above subsequent \mt\ determinations in the $had$ channel exploit $W\ra qq^{\prime}$ decays to reduce the jet energy correction systematic and also include significantly larger data sets.